y-kolyada/final-project-devops/vagrant/README.md

 ]
 ```

-The inventory “hosts” file for Ansible is automatically regenerated during “vagrant up”
+The inventory “hosts” file for Ansible is automatically regenerated during “vagrant up”.

 ### Provisioners

+Provisioners with an execution state of "never" can be executed from a Vagrant cli or a Jenkins shell script.

 | Name                               | Run     | In script | Description                         |